dfporter/easyCLIP/README.md

  -> a main_x.py script that makes an exp object and processes -> output the counts/bed/bedgraph file for analysis.

-Our scheme.xlsx file is included.
+A scheme.xlsx file is included.

 ```bash
 # Dependencies.